riachandran/riachandran/README.md

 - 👋 Hi, I’m @riachandran, a Data Scientist with a masters in Computer Science from Georgia State University, Atlanta.
-- 👀 I’m interested in Machine Learning, Python Programming, Data Visualization and Data Engineering.
+- 👀 I’m interested in ML/AI, Python Programming, Statistical Data Analysis and Data Engineering.
 I am also open to exploring various tech stacks outside the Data Science domain!
 - 📫 How to reach me - rthpunathil@gmail.com

 <!---